cron-eu/neos-translation-utils/README.md

 If this tool is used with a target-language, it will adapt the translations from the source language as &lt;source&gt;-tags in the XLIFF file of the target language.
 As only the &lt;target&gt;-tag gets utilized in a target-language, this only helps visually.

-To better recognize missing labels when viewing pages in the backend, missing translations will have the value `#<vendor>:<translation-id>`.
+To better recognize missing labels when viewing pages in the backend, missing translations will have the value `#<locale>/<file path>:<translation-id>`.

 Usage
 ----